quarkus-qe/quarkus-test-framework/CONTRIBUTING.md

 ### Test Coverage

 Quarkus Test Framework uses JaCoCo to generate test coverage.
-If you would like to generate the report run `mvn install -Ptest-coverage`, then change into the `coverage-report` directory and run `mvn package`.
+If you would like to generate the report run `mvn install -Pcoverage`, then change into the `coverage-report` directory and run `mvn package`.
 The code coverage report will be generated in `target/site/jacoco/`.

 This currently does not work on Windows as it uses a shell script to copy all the classes and files into the code coverage module.

-If you just need a report for a single module, run `mvn install jacoco:report -Ptest-coverage` in that module (or with `-f ...`).
+If you just need a report for a single module, run `mvn install jacoco:report -Pcoverage` in that module (or with `-f ...`).

 ## The small print